 Using contract management software with a clause library and a selection of legally-approved term variations gives you real-time flexibility in the contract negotiation process by allowing your team to quickly adopt the approved language.
 Customer Success teams can report on and prepare for pre-approved language in advance as well, so customers see a uniform experience and odd variations in language don’t cause contractual compliance or customer satisfaction issues later in their lifecycle.

 4. Velocity and Clarity Drive Efficiency

-Another big challenge in Customer Success contract management is obtaining the right approvals in a time-efficient manner.
-Two big blockers to the old email and MS Word way of “managing” contracts is:
+Another big challenge in Customer Success contract management is obtaining the right contract approvals in a time-efficient manner.
+Two big blockers to the old email and MS Word way of “managing” contracts are:

 - Knowing who is required to approve a contract and, if you do,

 - Ensuring that contracts are consistently routed to the appropriate person